Process Server Certification

 Effective September 1, 2018, all applications must be submitted online using the JBCC Certification, Registration, & Licensing System.

 To renew your certification, you must:

 - Pay the renewal fee.
-Please see the Fees section of this page for information on amounts due, acceptable forms of payment, etc. The appropriate renewal fee must accompany the application to be certified to serve civil process for a three-year period and any timely application, along with a copy of your fingerprinting receipt, (after you've been fingerprinted).
+Please see the Fees section of this page for information on amounts due, acceptable forms of payment, etc. The appropriate renewal fee must accompany the application to be certified to serve civil process for a two-year period and any timely application.

 All fees are non-refundable.

 |Expired 91 days to 1 year||$400.00|

 Acceptable forms of payment: Credit Card or Debit Card